OfficeDev/teams-toolkit-samples/hello-world-in-meeting/README.md

 ## Prepare a meeting

 Follow the instruction to [create a meeting in Teams](https://support.microsoft.com/en-us/office/create-a-meeting-in-teams-for-personal-and-small-business-use-eb571219-517b-49bf-afe1-4fff091efa85).
-Then in the Calendar you can find the meeting you just created, double click the meeting to check the meeting details.
-Your in-meeting app will launch in this meeting.
+Then in the Calendar you can find the meeting you just created.
+Double click the meeting will open the meeting details, and will enable the meeting app to be added in this meeting in later steps.

 ## Run the app locally